RomanMelnychuk/encrypted-file-sharing-system/README.md

 - 📝 User registration with validation (email format, unique login, password strength)
 - 🔐 JWT-based user authentication (Bearer Token)
 - 📤 Uploading and encrypting files using AES
-- 🔑 AES key & IV encrypted using RSA public key
+- 🔑 AES key and IV are encrypted using the user's RSA public key
 - 📁 Folder creation and management
 - 👥 Share files with other users via email or login
 - ✅ Data integrity verification